ninaris90/ninaris90.github.io/content/en/about/index.md

 images: []
 ---

-At Possible Worlds, we actively integrate AI development with insights from the social sciences, politics and the arts.
+We research, create and interpret possible worlds - nonexistent and not yet existent ones - utilising AI and insights from social sciences, humanities and the arts.

+A ‘possible world’ is a technical term in linguistics describing a complete and consistent way the world is or could have been.

 We are a research-driven company, strongly rooted in [science](../science/).